Topl/genus-gRPC-dart-client/README.md

 # genus-gRPC-dart-client
-Dart Client for Genus gRPC Calls
+Dart Client for Genus and Node gRPC Calls

+## Currently Under Construction
+### Methods inside of this package have **NOT** been tested as of April 21, 2023